minvws/nl-covid19-coronacheck-app-coordination/docs/providing-test-results.md

 POST is used to aid in preventing logging/caching of the token

+### Reply

+In all cases - the reply with be a zip file; with a JSON and a PKI-CMS signature in the files:

+  unzip
+ 		content.json
+        content.sig

+### PKI-CMS digital signature for the resulting content.

+The content.sig contains a binary PKI CMS signature; e.g. as made by

+        openssl cms -sign -outform DER \
+             -out content.sig -content content.json \
+             -signer mycrt.crt

+Where mycrt.crt is a X.509 certificate as issued to the sender by PKI-O.

 ### Returning a 'pending' state

 If the token is supplied and/or entered by the user BEFORE a test result is present, the endpoint must return a 'pending' state.
 This indicates to the app that the result is yet to be determined, and the app should try again in the specified time frame.